PascalPflaum/uberObjects/README.md

 The Object.find() method returns a value in the object, if an element in the object satisfies the provided testing function.
 Otherwise undefined is returned.

-See also the Object.findKey() method, which returns the index of a found element in the object instead of its value.
+See also the Object.findKey() method, which returns the key of a found element in the object instead of its value.

 ### Syntax